jmix-framework/jmix-bookstore-2/README.md

 }
 ```

-This mechanism registers the Job `SupplierOrderDraftCreationJob` automatically in the system when the application starts up.
+This mechanism registers `SupplierOrderDraftCreationJob` automatically in the system when the application starts up.
 In the quartz add-on it is also possible to configure those scheduled tasks via the UI.
-But in this example it is registered through source-code to show an alternative approach.
+But in this example it is registered through the source code to show an alternative approach.

-Here is the implementation of the Job class that is executed as part of this scheduled task: `SupplierOrderDraftCreationJob`:
+Here is the implementation of the job class that is executed as part of this scheduled task: `SupplierOrderDraftCreationJob`:
 ````java
 public class SupplierOrderDraftCreationJob implements Job {